MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/data-sources.md

 # Overview about data sources

 Dynamics 365 Customer Insights connects data from a broad set of sources.
 Connecting to a data source is often referred to as the process of *data ingestion*.
-After ingesting the data, you can [unify](data-unification.md) it to get a holistic view of the customer data, and take action on it.
+After ingesting the data, you can [unify](data-unification.md) and take action on it.

 ## Add a data source

-Please refer to the detailed articles on how to add a data source, depending on which option you choose.
+Refer to the detailed articles on how to add a data source, depending on which option you choose.

 You can add a data source in three main ways: